To the right of the road is the beautiful Plock of Kyle.

 With the support from Scottish Land Fund, in spring 2018 KLCT worked with consultants and the community to create a Masterplan for the Plock and Toll Office which identified a way to develop the parkland sustainably and to create widespread benefits for the community.

 Finally, the Plock officially came to KLCT’s ownership in February 2019.
-We are now applying for funding to employ new staff members and bring some of the projects to fruition.
+We are now working to bring some of the projects to fruition.
 If you are keen to get involved in one or more of the projects please give us a shout!!